-Natural disasters and other events beyond our control could harm our business.
+Natural disasters, climate change, and other events beyond our control could harm our business.

-Natural disasters or other catastrophic events may cause damage or disruption to our operations, international commerce and the global economy, and thus could have a strong negative effect on us.
-Our business operations are subject to interruption by natural disasters, fire, power shortages, pandemics, such as the recent spread of COVID-19, terrorism, political unrest, and other events beyond our control.
-Although we maintain crisis management and disaster response plans, such events could make it difficult or impossible for us to deliver our solutions to our customers, and could decrease demand for our solutions.
-The majority of our research and development activities, corporate headquarters, information technology systems and other critical business operations are located in California, which has experienced major earthquakes and wildfires in the past.
-Significant recovery time could be required to resume operations and our business could be harmed in the event of a major earthquake or catastrophic event.
+Natural disasters, climate change, or other catastrophic events may cause damage or disruption to our operations, international commerce, and the global economy, and thus could have a strong negative effect on us.
+Our business operations are subject to interruption by natural disasters, climate-related events, pandemics, such as COVID-19, terrorism, political unrest, geopolitical instability, war, such as the war in Ukraine, and other events beyond our control.
+Although we maintain crisis management and disaster response plans, such events could make it difficult or impossible for us to deliver our solutions to our customers, could decrease demand for our solutions, and could cause us to incur substantial expense.
+The majority of our research and development activities, corporate headquarters, information technology systems and other critical business operations are located in California, which has experienced, and is projected to continue to experience, major earthquakes, droughts, heat waves, wildfires, and power shutoffs associated with wildfire prevention.
+Significant recovery time could be required to resume operations and our business could be harmed in the event of a major earthquake or other catastrophic event.
+Our insurance may not be sufficient to cover related losses or additional expenses that we may sustain.
+In addition, we may be subject to increased regulations, reporting requirements, standards, or expectations regarding the environmental impacts of our business, and failure to comply with such regulations, requirements, standards or expectations could adversely affect our reputation, business or financial performance.